Hira Panna Lesea

 Isra Raza

-Isra is a rising senior undergraduate at UC Berkeley in Environmental Sciences.
-She is working with Dr. Bradley Biggs on ENIGMA to conduct research focusing on pairwise microbial interactions under low pH and anaerobic conditions, with aims of applying this to broader biological modeling efforts.
+Isra was an undergraduate at UC Berkeley in Environmental Sciences.
+She worked with Dr. Bradley Biggs on ENIGMA to conduct research focusing on pairwise microbial interactions under low pH and anaerobic conditions, with aims of applying this to broader biological modeling efforts.

 2022 Min Kim